Black Friday Apple Deals: Save on iPad, MacBook, Apple Watch - 9to5Mac

 Best Apple Black Friday deals

-With a bevy of new iPads, Macs, iPhones, and Apple Watches announced this fall, there’s a lot of attention being paid to Apple during Black Friday 2020.
-Apple’s official Amazon storefront is the place to shop this time around as the online giant is expected to be particularly aggressive in price matching any of the best deals out there.
+It’s been a big year so far for Apple, with a number of notable refreshes on nearly every product in its stable.
+That’s making for a particularly notable Black Friday this year.
+Apple’s Amazon storefront will be the primary spot for these deals, so make sure to bookmark this page.
+Amazon will likely be price-matching all of the most notable deals throughout Black Friday.

-Headlining right off the top is up to $120 off the latest Apple Watch models.
-Deals start at $230 on Series 6 and SE offerings with every configuration discounted throughout Thanksgiving week.
-Apple Watch Series 6 arrives with a host of upgraded internals, including a new blood/oxygen sensor.
-If you’d like to save further, consider the Apple Watch SE, which includes many of the most popular features for notably less.
+There are already a number of notable Apple deals popping up as part of early Black Friday sales, including up to $120 off the latest Apple Watch models.
+Prices start at $230 on both Apple Watch Series 6 and SE offerings with nearly every configuration being discounted.
+Apple Watch Series 6 offers up a host of upgraded features, including the new blood and oxygen sensor.
+Those interested in saving further will want to check out the SE model, which is available for even less.
+Apple Watch Series 5 is also up to $250 off at this time as part of early Black Friday sales, too.

 Another standout offer to start the week is the latest iPad Pro models, which are up to $150 off both Wi-Fi and cellular configurations.
 We’ve typically seen $100 off throughout 2020, so today’s deals offer up a number of new all-time low prices.
 Those willing to go the previous-generation route on iPad Pro can save up to $430 off the regular going rate.
 This is amongst the best offers we’ve tracked to date on 2018 iPad Pros.